DorianGrey/angular1.x-protractor-example-es6/README.md

+This repository is part of a tutorial regarding Protractor and Angular.js 1.x which I am currently working on.
+It will cover a rather huge amount of basics and (technical) details, aiming at newbies.
+However, it is still incomplete and thus not published.
+If you feel a little bit adventurous, you might as well jump in and see what happens.

-Before you can do anything with this repository, you should close it (pretty obvious, indeed).
+Anyway, before you can do anything with this repository, you should clone or download it (pretty obvious, indeed).
 However, some further instructions ...

 Prerequisites
 ===============
 You will need recent versions of

-* [Node.js](https://nodejs.org) for the task runner and protractor itself (I've only tested against >=4, and thus adjusted the engine restriction accordingly)
+* [Node.js](https://nodejs.org) for the task runner and protractor itself (>=4 is required for protractor w.r.t. the [docs](https://github.com/angular/protractor/commit/1a8bb5357ccc254ce9453972fee8521efbeb0a4d) - see the "Breaking Changes" section)
 * [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) for the Selenium Webdriver part of protractor (I'd suggest to go with JDK/JRE8 - please note that both the Oracle and OpenJDK/JRE versions should work properly)

 installed.